 Prior to coming to Caltech, I obtained my BS in Civil Engineering (Systems) at the University of California, Berkeley (UC Berkeley).
-While there, I was part of the Berkeley Artificial Intelligence Research (BAIR) Lab and worked with Dr. Alexandre M. Bayen on optimal control applied to mixed-autonomy traffic using PDE conservation laws and FLOW - I was a member of the CIRCLES project.
+While there, I was part of the Berkeley Artificial Intelligence Research (BAIR) Lab and worked with Dr. Alexandre M. Bayen on optimal control and numerical methods applied to mixed-autonomy traffic, using conservation laws (PDEs) and FLOW - I was a member of the CIRCLES project.

 Gilbert Bahati, Pio Ong, Aaron D. Ames